Catalytic reforming: Reactions

-There are many chemical reactions that occur in the catalytic reforming process, all of which occur in the presence of a catalyst and a high partial pressure of hydrogen.
+Many chemical reactions occur in the catalytic reforming process.
+All require the presence of a catalyst, almost always platinum-containing, and a high partial pressure of hydrogen.
 Depending upon the type or version of catalytic reforming used as well as the desired reaction severity, the reaction conditions range from temperatures of about 495 to 525 °C and from pressures of about 5 to 45 atm.